WDI-SEA/fetch-reddit-slideshow/readme.md

 - Possibly have a safe house where you can hide from incoming obstacles
 - Create a health benefit (nebulizer, I know, hardcore) that gives extra health back to the player (more so than just an inhaler)
 - Create another level?
 Who knows

+//one class for allergy girl, the good items, the bad items, and the win condition life bar represented by attributes on the this.healthPoints = 100 detectHit(thing) if it happens, deduct or add points etc.